cfengine/documentation/reference/promise-types/packages.markdown

 **Type:** `body package_module`

-The package module you wish to use for the package promise.
+The package module body you wish to use for the package promise.
 The default is platform dependent, see
 [`package_module`][Components and Common Control#package_module] in Components
 and Common Control.
 The name of the body is expected to be the same as the name